 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). \Box
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b). \square

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No 🗵
+Yes□ No ⊠

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based on the closing price of a share of the registrant's common stock on August 12, 2022, as reported by the Nasdaq Capital Market on such date was approximately \$78,270,500.
-The registrant has elected to use August 12, 2022, which was the initial trading date of the registrant's common stock on the Nasdaq Capital Market, as the calculation date because on June 30, 2022 (the last business day of the registrant's mostly recently completed second fiscal quarter), the registrant was a privately held company.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant, based on the closing price of a share of the registrant's common stock on June 30, 2023, as reported by the Nasdaq Capital Market on such date was approximately \$23.2 million.
 Shares of the registrant's common stock held by each executive officer, director and holder of 5% or more of the outstanding common stock have been excluded in that such persons may be deemed to be affiliates.
 This calculation does not reflect a determination that certain persons are affiliates of the registrant for any other purpose.

-As of March 24, 2023, there were 10,450,000 shares of Common Stock, \$0.001 par value per share, outstanding.
+As of March 27, 2024, there were 15,754,774 shares of Common Stock, \$0.001 par value per share, outstanding.